 This year, with the convention bigger than ever, we decided to plan ahead with regards to food.

-In an effort to save both money and a parking spot (which will be hard to come by!), we've decided to make a big batch of Sloppy Joes to share with our roommates.
+In an effort to save both money and a parking spot (which will be hard to come by!), we've decided to make a big batch of food to share with our roommates.

-This version is loaded with protein and vegetables, two things that can be hard to come by - or skipped altogether - in the midst of convention festivities.
+The result is an easy meal that tastes like classic sloppy joes ... but is loaded with protein and vegetables.
+You know, two things that can be hard to come by - or skipped altogether - in the midst of convention festivities!

-It can be made ahead and frozen - not only saving time in the precious days leading up to the convention, but also to add as "ice" in the cooler.
+It’s an easy sloppy joe recipe that can be made ahead and frozen - not only saving time in the precious days leading up to the convention, but also to add as "ice" in the cooler until used.

 Also, leaving it to simmer all afternoon in a crock pot only enhances the flavor!